linj121/convo/README.md

 ## Contributing

-Any bug fix, new feature and so on are greatly appreciated!
+Any bug fix, new feature, etc are greatly appreciated!

 1. Fork the Project
 2. Create your Branch (`git checkout -b feature/someFeature`)